PM visits Costco megastore as opening date remains unclear

 Previously, the Herald reported that the retailer was slated to open on August 27 but the labour crisis and ongoing construction delays caused by the Covid-19 pandemic stymied the plan.

-Noone told RNZ last week they had faced "numerous delays" including due to wet weather, Covid and materials coming in late offshore.
+Noone told RNZ last week Costco had faced "numerous delays", including due to wet weather, Covid and materials coming in late offshore.

 Costco's imminent opening follows a report by the Commerce Commission on supermarkets in April that concluded competition was not "working well" in the $22 billion sector.